English & Library Specialists

 - Master of Arts in Elementary Education, Teachers College at Columbia University

 - Teaching since 1999; teaching at TIS since 2015

 I have been a classroom teacher for sixteen years, teaching second, third and fourth grades.
 In my free time I enjoy baking, dancing, going for walks around my neighborhood and collecting quotations.
-I am looking forward to working at TIS because it is a world class teaching institution whose values mirror my own values as an educator.
-I have always been fascinated by other cultures, and I look forward to learning more about the cultures represented at TIS.
+I love working at TIS because it is a world class teaching institution whose values mirror my own values as an educator.
+I have always been fascinated by other cultures, and I enjoy learning more about the cultures represented at TIS.
 Diversity is important to me, and I firmly believe in the value of learning about other cultures through immersion.
-I look forward to teaching English at TIS and being part of such a rich community!
+I love teaching English at TIS and being part of such a rich community!

 - From Salem and Bend, Oregon